 Foundation benefits from donations

+In December 2023, The Florida Bar Foundation changed its name to FFLA.
+Posts prior to this date contain our former name.
 The Florida Bar Foundation has been the recipient of two generous donations recently.
 In 2022, lawyer Matthew Weidner of Weidner Law in St. Petersburg donated $15,523.
-Weidner incorporated Florida Consumer Justice Advocates in 2013 and raised money from defense lawyers to support consumer efforts.
-Their efforts wound down, so Weidner
+Weidner incorporated Florida

 During the 2022 Florida Bar Annual Convention in June, the Family Law Section presented a check for $75,000 to the Foundation in support of children’s legal services.
 The section has donated more to the Foundation than any other Bar section, totaling $575,000 as of June 2022.”We’re immensely proud of our